EmpireDemocratiqueDuPoulpe/Instabus/README.md

 [Interface / Data] - The app loses every post and station sometimes.

-[Maps] - The map is acting weird when clicking stations.

 [Maps / Emulator Only] - Sometime the emulator sends wrong coordinates

 [Fields] - Using emoji in a field can make the webservice script crash